 We caught the bus into the city armed with our DK travel guide, to have a look at the city by day.

 The buses and trains are very efficient and regular, and most importantly air-conditioned.
 We learnt very quickly that it wasn’t possible to walk very far, as the heat and humidity made it very uncomfortable.
-There is a superb transport network enabling the visitor to get to all the major venues either by bus or train or a combination of the two.
+There is a superb transport network

-The Raffles Hotel museum was very interesting, there was a real sense of history and atmosphere, shown via personal mementos, artefacts and archival documents, donated from previous guests.
+and gardens and covered walkways keeping you out of the sun.
+It really was an oasis in the city.
+We had a Singapore Sling, The Raffles Hotel museum was very interesting, there was a real sense of history and atmosphere, shown via personal mementos, artefacts and archival documents, donated from previous guests.

 No comments: